Client Retention Marketing for Financial Advisors

 Q: How do I retain clients when they want lower fees?

-Demonstrate value beyond investment returns: planning, tax optimization, behavioral coaching, comprehensive financial guidance.
-If value is clear, fee conversation is easier.
+Demonstrate value beyond investment returns: planning, tax optimisation, behavioural coaching, comprehensive financial guidance.
+If value is clear, the fee conversation is easier.
 If value is just returns, clients only comparison-shop fees.

 Q: What's the ideal client appreciation event?

-Smaller events are often better than large.
-Quarterly lunches for 10-15 clients > annual gala for 100.
-Builds intimacy and relationships.
+Smaller events are often better than large ones.
+Quarterly lunches for 10-15 clients beat an annual gala for 100.
+It builds intimacy and relationships.

 Q: Should I stay in touch with inactive or small clients?